A topic from the subject of Safety Protocols in Chemistry.

 Overview

-The food and beverage industry plays a crucial role in providing sustenance to the global population.
+The food and beverage industry is vital for global sustenance.
 However, ensuring the chemical safety of food and beverages is paramount to protect consumer health and maintain industry integrity.
-This topic involves the management, handling, and regulation of chemicals used in food production, processing, packaging, and distribution.
+This involves managing, handling, and regulating chemicals used throughout the food's lifecycle: production, processing, packaging, and distribution.

 Key Points